 The university holds a Commencement ceremony in May of each year, at which May graduates and graduates from the preceding August and December may participate.
-Only students who have completed all requirements for graduation (including all course work prior to the Commencement ceremony) are eligible to participate in the ceremony.
+With limited exceptions, only students who have completed all requirements for graduation (including all coursework prior to the Commencement ceremony) are eligible to participate in the ceremony.
 Students who have completed all requirements for graduation except for a few credits should consult the university's Commencement Web page three months prior to Commencement for the current policy regarding participation in ceremony.
 The conferral of degrees (graduation) takes place in August, December, and May.